AideenM12/MotherFolklore-MS3/TESTING.md

 A navigation bar will provide the user with links to the site's content that they can use intuitively.
 A series of footer icons will provide the user with links to the site's social media accounts.

 **Actual Result:**
 A navigation bar provides the user with links to the site's content that they can use intuitively.
-A series of footer icons provides the user with links to the site's social media accounts.
+A series of footer icons provide the user with links to the site's social media accounts.

 **Pass/Fail:**
 Pass